gcanti/fp-ts-routing/README.md

 # TypeScript compatibility

-The stable version is tested against TypeScript 3.2.2
+The stable version is tested against TypeScript 3.5.2 but should run with 3.2.2+ too.

 # Usage